erindb/priors/README.md

 Results for the three different DVs are shown below.

 First, a histogram of the give-a-number task.
 Decent replication of the wonky worlds results.
-From talking to Michael & Anthea, this looks like people are going for the mean/median rather than the mode of the binned histogram (see next plot).
+This looks like people are going for the mean/median rather than the mode of the binned histogram (see next plot).

 ![Give a number](/experiments/exp1/analysis/graphs/number_histogram.png "Give a number task")